zkhadikova/mrunit-test/README.md

 # Benefits of using MR Unit

--Faster testing (no I/O required).
+- Faster testing (no I/O required).
--No input/output files required(everything can be programatically specified).
+- No input/output files required(everything can be programatically specified).
--Less test harness code.
+- Less test harness code.

 # Problems with MR Unit